Sep 24, 2015 — eLearning Tools

 8. Curriculum Bits

 As the name suggests it, on this platform users can find several materials for some curriculum subjects.
-The resources are organized on educational areas and consist in videos, presentations, games, quizzes and animations.
+The resources are organized on educational areas and consist of videos, presentations, games, quizzes and animations.
 All materials are free and easy to use – just click on one lesson and it will appear in a separate window.
 The presentations have been created by IT specialists and teachers.
 Some of them are even interactive.
 For instance, students can learn the effects of a tornado by clicking on different intensities.

 9. Learning Tools